mickael-levy/mickael-levy/README.md

    I take pride in my work and hold myself to the highest professional standards.
    Clear, frequent, honest communication and delivering high quality, clean, documented and scalable code on time has allowed me to grow my consulting practice.

-👀 My stacks are here and am interested in new techniques recently released.
+<h2>👀 My stacks are here and am interested in new techniques recently released.</h2>

 • HTML, CSS, JavaScript, Typescript, ECMAScript